virgosdesign/rikoshea/README.md

 ## Customization

-ScrewFast allows for easy customization to suit your specific needs.
+Rikoshea allows for easy customization to suit your specific needs.
 Here are a couple of ways you can configure components and content:

 ### Editing Component Variables